The morning began like any other many years ago. A shower, a bagel, a cup of tea. Death was near. I just didn’t know it . . . yet.

 “Is this some kind of sick joke?”
 I blurted.
 The woman repeated the horrible words I didn’t want to believe.
 I dropped the phone and fell to my knees.
 Tears dripped from my chin.

 Life is filled with losses.
 In John 16:33, Jesus promises that you and I will suffer.
-“I have told you these things, so that in me you many have peace.
-In with world you will have trouble.”
-Troubles spells suffering.
-What losses have you experienced this year?
-A loved one’s death?
-A job change?
-A move?
-Perhaps a friend is going through depression or anxiety and you want to help but don’t know how.
+“I have told you these things, so that in me you may have peace.
+In this world you will have trouble.”

 Your trouble could come from the outside: criticism, poor finances, illness, death.
 Your trouble might be inward: anxiety, brooding, self-pity, despair, grief.
 Either way, trouble and suffering hurt.